-Description: TEACHR pos2 pos1 Record a robot position relative to another position.
+Description: TEACHR allows you to record a robot position relative to another position, or relative to the current position of the robot.

-Records the offset values of pos2, relative to pos1,

-in Cartesian coordinates.
+Records the offset values of pos2, relative to the TEACHR pos2 current position of the robot, in Cartesian coordinates.